mangpo/greenthumb/documentations/add-more-instructions.md

    - Read Section 'Brief Instructions' in [Extending GreenThumb to New ISA](new-isa.md).
    - Skim through [Greenthumb: Superoptimizer Construction Framework (Tech Report)](http://www.eecs.berkeley.edu/Pubs/TechRpts/2016/EECS-2016-8.pdf).
 No need to try it out.
 Just read.

-This instruction will work you through how to add a new instruction to any superoptimizer built using GreenThumb.
+This instruction will walk you through how to add a new instruction to any superoptimizer built using GreenThumb.
 However, this documentation will use LLVM IR, which corresponds to directory `llvm` in this repo, as a concrete example.

 <a name="Prerequisite"></a>
 ## Prerequisite Knowledge